chadpenny/cpenny-portfolio/finalProject_part1.md

 # No one should be deficient in Vitamin D.
+The point of my project is to use the data to inform people that there is no reason to be deficient in Vitamin D. Vitamin D has a multitude of known and studied benefits, however deficiency is very common.
+Getting enough Vitamin D is an easy action everyone can take to contribute towards a healthy lifestyle.

 ### Story Arc
 The story I want to tell begins with a brief introduction to Vitamin D for those unfamiliar with it.
 Next, it moves into the risks of a Vitamin D deficiency (and benefits of sufficient levels of Vitamin D).
 Here, the audience will feel slightly concerned about their Vitamin D levels.
 Next, the story moves into the prevalence of Vitamin D deficiencies worldwide and among U.S. Adults.
 From there, the story will present the additional risk due to the lack of sunshine in Pittsburgh relative to other cities.
 Finally, the story will end on a high note and alleviate concerns by highlighting how easy it is to get sufficient Vitamin D and why no one should be deficient in it.
 Vitamin D deficiency is a serious public health risk, it is extremely prevalent, and its so easy and beneficial to get sufficient Vitamin D.

 ![Story Arc](story_arc.jpeg)
 #### 1) Intro To Vitamin D
 This part does not have any specific data visualizations, but will include highlighting key statistics, such as Vitamin D contributes to at least XX healthy bodily functions to include digestion, bone health, immune response, etc.